jimklimov/kiwi/doc/source/working_with_kiwi.rst

 #. ``config.xml`` image description

-   This XML file is the main and only mandatory component of an image description.
-It contains the general settings of the final image, like the partition table, installed packages, present users, etc.
+   This XML file contains the image description, which is a collection of general settings of the final image, like the partition table, installed packages, present users, etc.

    The filename :file:`config.xml` is not mandatory, the image description file can also have an arbitrary name plus the :file:`*.kiwi` extension.
-KIWI will first look for a :file:`config.xml` file and then pick the first :file:`*.kiwi`, if it didn't find the former.
+   KIWI first looks for a :file:`config.xml` file.
+If it cannot be found, it picks the first :file:`*.kiwi` file.

 #. ``config.sh`` shell script

-   The configuration shell script that runs and the end of the *Prepare operation* if present.
+   If present, this configuration shell script runs at the end of the *prepare operation*.
 It can be used to fine tune the unpacked image in ways that are not possible via the settings provided in :file:`config.xml`.

 #. ``images.sh`` shell script

-   The configuration shell script that runs at the beginning of the *Create operation*.
-It is expected to be used to handle tasks specific to an image type.
+   The configuration shell script that runs at the beginning of the *create operation*.
+It is used to handle tasks specific to an image type.

 #.
 Overlay tree directory